emberjs/website/source/guides/router_primer.md

 #### Why the Focus on References?

-In the discussion before the aside, much ado was made of this notion of "references."
+In the discussion before the aside, much ado was made of this notion of "references".
 When Ember views are linked up via the router the content properties of the controllers are set to watch a specific Ember object.
 Per our previous example, say, the object at address 0x000016.

 If one were to replace ShoesController.content with another array (a different array reference), the view, which would still be watching the old reference, **would not know to update itself**.
 This is a very common error for those learning to use the Router and to integrate it with model-held data methods.

 As such when data updates come the content at the controller's `content` property must be _replaced_ or emptied and updated.
 The content address cannot be changed by means of the Ember `set()` command.

 Let's now add the code for fetching all the Shoes.
 While we're here, we'll also add a `find` method that will let us look up a single Shoe by its ID.
 To make this play nicely for demonstration purposes, we'll provide a stub object data source.